PaulOckwell/photoNet/README.md

 To create a simple website and get to grips with materialize and improve my web design skills.

 ## Criteria
--Be responsive on all midea types/sizes
+- Be responsive on all midea types/sizes
--Look modorn and up to date
+- Look modorn and up to date
--Run smoohtly with fast loading times
+- Run smoohtly with fast loading times
--have some added fuctionality
+- have some added fuctionality

 ## Summery of teck stack